TypeError/domained/README.md

 **The tools contained in domained requires Kali Linux (preferred) or Debian 7+ and Recon-ng**

-Domained uses several subdomain enumeration tools and wordlists to create a unique list of subdmains that are passed to EyeWitness for reporting with categorized screenshots, server response headers and signature based default credential checking. *(resources are saved to ./bin and output is saved to ./output)*
+domained uses several subdomain enumeration tools and wordlists to create a unique list of subdomains that are passed to EyeWitness for reporting with categorized screenshots, server response headers and signature based default credential checking. *(resources are saved to ./bin and output is saved to ./output)*

 ##### Initial Install:
 * domained tools: `python domained.py --install`